SteveBarnett/human-centred/air.md

 - Notice that some technology (and social structures, laws, customs, conventions) foster bad behaviour.
 - Reject the terms, refuse to play the rigged game, say no. "I would prefer not to" like [Bartleby, the Scrivener](https://en.wikipedia.org/wiki/Bartleby,_the_Scrivener).

+### Use AI (very carefully)

+Check everything it produces for accuracy and consistency

 ### Use AI less

 - Start with the problem, don't start with AI as the solution
     - What's our goal?
     - What do we want to achieve?
     - Social and systemic problems rarely have technology solutions
+        - Remember that some of the huge improvements like abolition of slavery or voting rights for women had little to do with technological change
     - Problems are often best understood looking at the wider context and systems
     - Address the root cause of the problem, not the surface-level symptoms
+    - As an [role] I want to [activity], so I can [value]
+    - When [situation], I want to [motivation], so I can [outcome]
 - Be clear on what the problem is
     - What's the problem we're trying to solve?
     - What evidence do we have that it's a problem now?